Skip to main content

 Wasn’t there another RSV product?

 A monoclonal antibody, called palivizumab (Synagis), has been available since 1998.
 Palivizumab was used only for the highest risk babies.
-It was not widely used because babies needed to get a dose each month during RSV season, and it was expensive.
-The new product, nirsevimab, is longer-lasting, so one dose will be protective for the duration of a typical RSV season.
-Fewer doses also mean it will be less cost prohibitive.
+It was not widely used because babies needed to get a dose each month during RSV season.
+It was also expensive.
+The new products, nirsevimab and clesrovimab, are longer lasting, so one dose will be protective throughout a typical RSV season.
+Fewer doses also mean it is less expensive.

 When is the best time to get the RSV vaccine for adults?

-Adults 75 years and older and those 60 to 74 years who are at high risk can receive the RSV vaccine at any time.
+Adults 75 years and older and those 50 to 74 years who are at high risk can get the RSV vaccine at any time.
 However, getting the vaccine in late summer or early fall can ensure that antibody levels are highest during the RSV season that follows.

 Pregnant people should receive the RSV vaccine from 32 through 36 weeks of gestation if it occurs during the months of RSV season.
-In most parts of the United States, this means vaccinations will occur between September and January.
-However, due to the seasonal variation of disease in some areas, the recommendation may vary slightly in different parts of the country.
+In most parts of the U.S., this means vaccinations most often occur between September and January.
+Due to the seasonal variation of RSV in some areas, the recommendation may vary slightly in different parts of the country.
 Individuals should check with their healthcare provider to find out about the timing in their area.

 When is the best time for infants to get the monoclonal antibody?

-Children younger than 8 months of age should get the monoclonal antibody before the start of RSV season in their area.
+Babies younger than 8 months of age should get the monoclonal antibody before the start of RSV season in their area.
 In most cases, this means by October, though seasonality changes by geography.
-Infants born at the beginning of or during RSV season should ideally receive this preventative medication during the first week of life, either before going home from the hospital or during an early well-baby visit.
+Infants born at the beginning of or during RSV season should receive it during the first week of life, either before going home from the hospital or during an early well-baby visit.

 If I got the RSV vaccine during pregnancy, does my baby need the monoclonal antibody?